jim-collier/x9git/style-guide.md

 - Must pass PSScriptAnalyzer clean (settings, if any, live in `PSScriptAnalyzerSettings.psd1`).

 - 4 spaces per indent (PowerShell convention; unlike the Bash side of this repo).

+## Performance

+Correctness comes first.
+What follows costs nothing extra to write, so it is habit rather than optimization.
+Measuring and tuning a hot path is a separate exercise, and it needs a number to justify it.

+- In a shell script the cost is process spawns, not the interpreter.
+Every everyday gitsby command runs a fixed handful of `git` processes no matter how large the repo is, and that is what keeps them feeling instant.

+- Never fork per item in a loop.
+One call that answers the whole question beats one call per branch or per file.
+A single `git for-each-ref` with the right filter replaces a loop of `git merge-base` calls.

+- Hoist what cannot change during a run.
+The default branch, the merge target, and the account probes are resolved once and kept in a variable, not asked for again at each use.

+- Don't make every run pay for what few runs need.
+Probes that cost a round trip belong to the commands that actually use them.

+### Bash performance

+- Use parameter expansion, `[[ ]]`, and arithmetic for small string and number work.
+The thing to avoid is a `$(...)`, a pipe, or an external `grep`/`sed`/`cut` inside a loop.

+- One pass of `awk` or `sed` over the whole input beats a shell loop over its lines.
+Where a loop is unavoidable, feed it with `mapfile` or `read -r` and keep builtins inside it.

+- Pass large strings by nameref (`local -n`) rather than copying them through a subshell.

+### PowerShell performance

+- Never `+=` an array in a loop.
+It reallocates and recopies each time, which is O(n^2).
+Use a `List[T]`, or collect the pipeline's output.

+- In a hot loop, `foreach ($x in $y)` and direct .NET methods beat `ForEach-Object` and long cmdlet chains.
+Everywhere else, prefer whichever reads better.

+- Filter as early as possible, using the provider's own `-Filter`, so objects never enter the pipeline just to be thrown away.

+- Read files in bulk with `Get-Content -Raw` or .NET IO, not line by line through the pipeline.